johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### percentile
 <pre class="pre-non-highlight-non-pair">
 percentile  (class=stats #args=2,3) Returns the given percentile of values in an array or map.
-Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
-Please see the percentiles for information on optional flags, and on performance for large inputs.
+Returns empty string AKA void for empty array/map; returns error for non-array/non-map types.
+Please see the percentiles function for information on optional flags, and on performance for large inputs.
 Examples:
 percentile([3,4,5,6,9,10], 90) is 10
 percentile([3,4,5,6,9,10], 90, {"interpolate_linearly":true}) is 9.5